Monitoring PHP applicationsSaša Teković

 Sentry is available both as a service and as a self-hosted solution.
 If you’d like to give self-hosted Sentry a go, get in touch with us, we can help you set it up and manage it for you.

 As we mentioned at the beginning of this article, to properly monitor web applications, many factors have to be taken into consideration.
-Luckily, today we have a lot of powerful tools that make monitoring and debugging easier than ever.
+Luckily, today we have a lot of powerful tools that make PHP applications monitoring as well as debugging them easier than ever.

 And with that, we conclude our second article in the series.
-Our next article will cover the migration process.
+Our next article covers the migration process.
 As you might already suspect, migrating a large webshop is no easy task.
-With that in mind, we’ll describe our migration process and give you some tips on how to migrate your data as painlessly as possible.
+With that in mind, we described our migration process and shared with you some tips on how to migrate your data as painlessly as possible.
+In the meantime, if you have any questions on this topic, leave us a comment below or get in touch and we’ll be happy to help.